Configure Team Settings

 The Alert Timeout dropdown determines how long the session will remain assigned to the representative’s queue before it is assigned to the next representative.

-Starting with Bomgar 14.2, you also can create a Waiting Session Rule.
+You also can create a Waiting Session Rule.
 If enabled, set how long a session is allowed to remain in this queue.
 Then choose the action to take if the session waits for longer than the set time.
 You can either transfer the session to an overflow queue, or you can mark the session as overdue.
 A session that becomes overdue will play an audio alert, flash in the queue, cause the queue itself to flash, and display a pop-up notification.
-These notifications can be modified in the rep console settings.
+These notifications can be modified in the representative console settings.

 Testing the Configuration

 If you wish to test the above configuration, first log into the representative console using an account with the skills set you wish to test.

 Next, go to the public site and submit a support request via the issue submission form.
 Be sure to select an issue that has skills assigned to it and that will route to one of the representative's team queues.